Important: Policy for Repeating Courses has Changed

 Q. When can I register for the next term?

-Continuing students are assigned the earliest registration times and appointments based on having a declared academic program (major) and by the number of Ohlone units earned toward that program.
-Continuing students are non Kindergarten-12th grade students who are registered at Ohlone during the current term.
-Continuing students receive a registration appointment by email.
+Continuing students are assigned the earliest registration times and receive a registration appointment based on having a declared academic program (major) and by the number of Ohlone units earned toward that program.
+Registration appointments are e-mailed to students prior to the start of registration.

 New and former students receive the next opportunity to register but do not receive specific appointments.
 New and former students cannot register for classes until they have completed the admission process.

-Kindergarten-9th grade students receive the last opportunity to register, starting on the first day of the term.
+Kindergarten-9th grade students receive the last opportunity to register, starting the first day of the term.
 Kindergarten-9th grade students cannot register for classes until they have completed the admission process.

 All students may refer to the online Academic Calendar or the Academic Calendar in the printed Class Schedule for registration dates for the specific term.